-- The monitoring and analytical instruments are consistent with accepted scientific practices; - The requests shall be submitted in writing to the Permits Section of the Water Division of the ADEQ for use of the alternate method or instrument. - The method and/or instrument is in compliance with 40 CFR Part 136 or acceptable to the Director; and - All associated devices are installed, calibrated, and maintained to insure the accuracy of the measurements and are consistent with the accepted capability of that type of device.
+- The monitoring and analytical instruments are consistent with accepted scientific practices; - The requests shall be submitted in writing to the Permits Section of the Water Division of the ADEQ for use of the alternate method or instrument. - The method and/or instrument is in compliance with 40 CFR Part 136 or approved in accordance with 40 CFR Part 136.5; and - All associated devices are installed, calibrated, and maintained to insure the accuracy of the measurements and are consistent with the accepted capability of that type of device.
 The calibration and maintenance shall be performed as part of the permittee's laboratory Quality Control/Quality Assurance program.

 Upon written approval of the alternative monitoring method and/or analytical instruments, these methods or instruments must be consistently utilized throughout the monitoring period.

 ADEQ must be notified in writing and the permittee must receive written approval from ADEQ if the permittee decides to return to the original permit monitoring requirements.

-5. Sanitary Sewer Overflow (SSO):
+5. Sanitary Sewer Overflow (SSO) Reporting Requirements: